-Prayuth’s removal is likely to only be temporary since the Constitutional Court has generally ruled in the government’s favor in a slew of political cases.
-Tipanan Sirichana, deputy spokesperson from the Prime Minister’s Office, said the court decision meant Prayuth was suspended until a final decision, though no date was set for that.
+Prime Minister Prayuth Chan-ocha’s removal is likely to only be temporary since the court has generally ruled in the government’s favor in a slew of political cases.
+Tipanan Sirichana, deputy spokesperson from the Prime Minister’s Office, said that the court decision meant he was suspended until a financial decision.

-Any court ruling allowing Prayuth to stay on as prime minster risks invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thailand, which has been rocked by repeated bursts of political chaos since a coup toppled then-Prime Minister Thaksin Shinawatra in 2006.
+Any decision to allow the general to stay on risks invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thailand, which has been rocked by repeated bursts of political chaos since a coup toppled then-Prime Minister Thaksin Shinawatra in 2006.

 Spokesperson Anucha Burapachaisri said Prayuth would respect the court’s decision and called on others to do the same.
 But those who want Prayuth gone don’t want Prawit, a close political ally of Prayuth and part of the same military clique that staged the coup, in power either.

 “No Prayuth.
 No Prawit.
 No military coup government,” a leading protest group said in a statement after the Wednesday court decision.